mental-disaster/chess/README.md

 ---------------------------------------------------------

--this project is find out who is winner using ELO rating and rating difference
+- this project is find out who is winner using ELO rating and rating difference

 ---------------------------------------------------------